htcondor/htcondor/docs/admin-manual/monitoring.rst

     The graph title used for this metric.
 The default is the metric name.
  Group
-    A string specifying the name of this metric’s group.
+    A string specifying the name of this metric's group.
 Metrics are arranged by group within a Ganglia web page.
 The default is determined by the daemon type.
 Metrics in different groups must have unique names.